kmerfeld/bfrpg-diffs/Basic-Fantasy-RPG-Rules.md

 This spell creates a 20\'x20\'x20\' cloud of poison gas which moves at a rate of 10\' per round under the control of the caster (so long as they concentrate on it).
-The gas kills outright any creatures of 3 or fewer hit dice or levels it comes in contact with; creatures having 4 or more hit dice or levels must save vs. Poison or die.
+The gas kills outright any living creatures of 3 or fewer hit dice or levels it comes in contact with; creatures having 4 or more hit dice or levels must save vs. Poison or die.
 The cloud persists for the entire duration even if the caster ceases to concentrate upon it.

 ### Commune Range: self